NikhileshGunnam/NLP_PROJECT/README.md

 Project Title: Sentiment Analysis on the Syrian-CivilWar Conflict using Reddit Data

-The source code files are kaggle notebook files, most of the installations will be carried out during execution.
-I used Kaggle to run and code the project.
+The majority of the setup will be completed while the code is being executed; the source code files are Kaggle notebook files.
+To run and code the project, I utilized Kaggle.

-The code files were named as follows: 1) reddit-api-script.ipynb which is the source code to extract data using reddit API 2) sentiment-analysis-on-Syrian-CivilWar-reddit.ipynb -> This is the source code, where we import and do sentiment analysis on the data.
-The notebook contains all the results and these were documented in the report as well.
+The following is the name of the code files: 1) Reddit-api-script.ipynb, the source code for the Reddit API data extraction 2) sentiment-analysis-on-reddit.ipynb/Syrian-CivilWar -> This is the source code that we import the data into to do sentiment analysis.
+All of the results are in the notebook, and the report also includes documentation of them.

-Execution: 1)Import the above files 2)Give the dataset path to the sentiment-analysis-on-Syrian-CivilWar-reddit.ipynb, and start running the cells 3)The data can be freshly extracted using API script or you can use the data source file present in the submission.
+First, import the aforementioned files.
+Second, Start the cells by providing the sentiment-analysis-on-Syrian-CivilWar-reddit.ipynb dataset URL.
+Third, the data source file included in the submission can be used, or you can use an API script to extract the data directly.

-These codes were also available online in Kaggle in the following links:

 Source codes :
 https://www.kaggle.com/code/nikhileshgunnam/reddit-api-script/edit